9 Everyday Items You’ll Pay for Once and Reuse Forever

 3. Sandwich Bags

-Think about it this way: You’ll only spend about a dollar more for the reusable set, but you’ll continue to get use out of them while their throwaway counterparts would just become trash.
+Think about it this way: You’ll only spend about a dollar more for the reusable set (with different sizes), but you’ll continue to get use out of them while their throwaway counterparts would just become trash.
 One reusable bag can be used more than 300 times.

 Diaper prices can vary widely.
 For example, cheap (read: leaky) store-brand diapers cost just a few cents each, while a box of Pampers can set you back nearly $25.
 The same is true of cloth diapers.